A non-iterative domain decomposition time integrator combined with discontinuous Galerkin space discretizations for acoustic wave equations: Numerical experiments

 Finally, \Cref{Table:comparisonDSCN} reports run times and solver performance for $\text{DS}_4$ and the global Crank-Nicolson (CN) method, parallelized via the MPI interfaces of FEniCSx and petsc4py.
 All simulations were carried out on the same workstation using $8$ cores, a time step $\tau = 0.001$, and the mesh from \Cref{Fig:ConvergenceDiffCN}.
 A visualization of both solutions at $T = 3.0$ is given in \Cref{Fig:VizualizeApproximations}.
 The results indicate that the proposed domain splitting method attains accuracy comparable to global time integration while providing structural benefits for parallelization.

 A more detailed theoretical study and large-scale experiments are planned as part of future work.
-The code corresponding to this section is made publicly available at \begin{acknowledgement} This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) — Project-ID 258734477 — CRC 1173.
-The authors acknowledge support by the state of Baden-Württemberg through bwHPC. \end{acknowledgement} \ethics{Competing Interests}{ The authors have no conflicts of interest to declare that are relevant to the content of this chapter.}
+The code corresponding to this section is made publicly available at

+\begin{acknowledgement} This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) — Project-ID 258734477 — CRC 1173.
+The authors acknowledge support by the state of Baden-Württemberg through bwHPC. \\[0.5em] \textbf{Competing Interests} The authors have no conflicts of interest to declare that are relevant to the content of this chapter. \end{acknowledgement}